 Variable vs Fixed Rate Student Loans

-Answering that question is more difficult than you might think–at first.
+There’s no simple answer to this question.
+You may have to evaluate student loan options and decide which rate is the perfect fit into your present and future circumstances.
 Let’s break down both, so you can make an informed decision about which type to choose for your student loans.

 Federal Student Loans: Fixed Rate